cam5/smoothbrain/README.md

-# Live it Up brain
+# Example brain

-Shared context for Live it Up's people and agents.
+Shared context for people and agents.
 Flat files in git.
 Nothing else is the brain.

 - Read `MANIFEST.md` first, then read entries by path.
 - The schema is `SCHEMA.md`.
 Ownership and identity are in `OWNERS.yaml`.